samssausages/tdarr/v0.8/readme.md

 Help me test this by running some files through it and letting me know if something isn't as expected!

-I have a pretty extensive tdarr flow and over the weekend I completely reworked it.
-I could use some people testing it so it's faster for me to find ze bugs.

 What makes my flow unique is that I use Library Variables for the Quality Settings.
 This way you can have a library for Low Quality, High Quality, Animation etc.
 This way you set your quality settings in the library variables and only need to manage 1 Flow!